 That’s when Sara Chambers, founder of Hugger Mugger Yoga Products, decided to develop a sturdier, stickier yoga mat.
 In 1990, she worked with a U.S.-based company to develop the Tapas® Mat, the first-ever nonskid mat designed specifically for yoga.
 The same U.S. company still makes our Tapas® Original and Tapas® Ultra yoga mats.
 All the other mats on the market today are based on Sara’s original design for a yoga mat that could provide a stable, sticky surface.

 Most yoga mats on the market are made from PVC.
 On the upside, PVC is incredibly durable.
 I still have a few Tapas® Original Mats from the first batch Hugger Mugger sold in 1990, and they haven’t peeled or worn through.
-On the downside, most PVC is a petroleum-based product—except for our Eco-Rich mat, which is a hybrid of traditional and vegetable oil-based PVC.
+On the downside, most PVC is a petroleum-based product.
 Some PVC mats on the market contain toxic heavy metals and phthalates.
 Hugger Mugger’s Tapas® Mats have never contained these substances.

 Eco-friendliness is not simple.
 The balance for each yogi is to decide whether buying biodegradable, sustainable mats is more or less eco-friendly than buying a mat that you may never have to replace.
 This, of course, is a question that each of us answers for ourselves.
 It is why Hugger Mugger continues to offer many options.
 Sustainable options include mats made from PER (Polymer Environmental Resin), TPE (Thermoplastic Elastomer), natural rubber, jute and PER, and a combination of vegetable oil- and petroleum-based PVC.